zemiguel20/AirRace/docs/Home.md

 Smooth transition when key pressed.
 Similar to Rocket League

 ## Play Menu
 Similar to rocket league, where the background is the car in the arena, in this case the plane on the map.
-The background map changes to the selected map in the map list.
-One of the options is to press a button, like C or (Y), to open plane customization, so the plane costumization is a sub panel of the Play Menu.
+One of the options is to press a button, like C or (Y), to open plane customization, so the plane costumization is a sub panel of the Play Menu OR use preset planes that the player can scroll through.

 ![play_menu](./play_menu_sketch.png)